 A debilitating numbness spread through me as Moran spoke of the visions of absolute horror and madness related by Mr. P. I knew these were the same visions that had afflicted Valdemar.
 The only logical conclusion was P had finally found the courage to attempt some form of self-mesmerization in an attempt to confront the demons he had inadvertently summoned into being.

 "Dr. L-l," Moran said, "are you all right?"

 "Yes," I cried, unable to tear my gaze from P's lifeless form.

 "And what of do you make of what I have told you?"

 For some moments I was silent.
 In truth I did not know what to say.
 At the very least Moran deserved to have his speculations confirmed.
-Instead, I told him I was tired after my journey and that the news of P—'s death had come as a great shock.
+Instead, I told him I was tired after my journey and the news of P's death had come as a great shock.

-"Of course, my dear fellow, I should have realised.
+"Of course, my dear fellow, I should have realized.
 I will arrange lodgings for you."

 "No need," I told him, formulating another lie.
 "I have already taken a room close by.
 I'll come back tomorrow and we will discuss this further."

 "Yes," he said.
 "With your assistance, I believe we can unravel this mystery."